Multiscale feedback drives viral evolution and epidemic dynamics: Results and discussion

 \begin{remark} It is easy to see, from equation $\dot{D}=\delta_0 I_0 + \delta_1 I_1$, that the only possible scenario admitting - if any - periodic solutions is when both strains (master and mutant) do not induce mortality.
 Indeed, $\dot{D}>0$ and so $D$ increases unless $\delta_0=\delta_1=0$.
-It can be an interesting point to study but it is out of the scope of this work. \end{remark}

-Figure~\ref{fig:EQS_summary} provides a schematic representation of the system's equilibrium structure as a function of the parameters $\beta_{00}$, $\beta_{01}$, $\beta_{11}$, and $\chi$.
+This is clearly an interesting point to study but it is out of the scope of this work. \end{remark} Figure~\ref{fig:EQS_summary} provides a schematic representation of the system's equilibrium structure as a function of the transmission rates $\beta_{00}$, $\beta_{01}$, $\beta_{11}$, and the waning immunity parameter $\chi$.
 Lines, planes and prisms are labeled with the corresponding equilibrium point form they give rise to.
-Dashed lines mean "open" in the space of parameters (\emph{i.e.}, they do not include the boundary).
+Dashed lines mean ``open" in the space of parameters (\emph{i.e.}, they do not include the boundary).